hexbus/ubergrom/README.md

 There is no firmware programming path between these two subsystems.
 The ATmega does not program the external U2 ROM, and the U2 ROM bank hardware does not program or configure the ATmega.

-For normal operation, **JP1 stays at 1-2 (U2 write disabled)**.
-The board does not currently provide a complete in-circuit programming path for U2; ROM bank switching uses TI write cycles only to clock the 74LS378 bank latch.

 ## Software authorship and project scope

 The **UberGROM AVR firmware and associated software are Mike Brent/Tursi's code**.
 The authoritative upstream source and its license are maintained in Tursi's repository: